 Clean Your Contact Lenses

 Many consumers take terrible care of their contact lenses.
 These little pieces of plastic can become coated in bacteria, viruses and even parasites.
-These four basic steps are a good start for cleaning your contact lenses.
+These basic steps are a good start for cleaning your contact lenses.

 Clean Your Contact Lens Case